 - The Idea: Select non-porous materials that are inherently hygienic.
 Glazed porcelain tiles and LVT are excellent choices as their smooth surfaces don’t harbour germs and can be easily wiped clean.

-- Grout Consideration: If you choose tiles, using a dark-coloured grout can be more forgiving of discolouration over time.
-Modern epoxy grouts also offer superior stain and water resistance compared to traditional cement-based grouts.
+- Grout Consideration: If you choose tiles, using a dark-coloured grout can be more forgiving of discolouration over time than white grout.
+Modern epoxy grouts also offer superior stain and water resistance compared to traditional cement-based grouts, making maintenance even easier.

 Idea 10: Plan Your Budget Beyond the Per-Metre Price

 A common mistake when planning bathroom flooring ideas is to only focus on the per-square-metre cost of the flooring itself.
-A smart approach involves budgeting for the entire job.
+A smart approach involves budgeting for the entire job to avoid surprises.

 The Tip: Always factor in the additional costs:

-- Subfloor Preparation: This can include costs for self-levelling compound or moisture-resistant plywood.
+- Subfloor Preparation: This can include costs for self-levelling compound or moisture-resistant plywood, which are essential for a good finish.

 - Materials: Don’t forget adhesive, grout, silicone sealant, trims, and underlay (if required).